Illedan/BlogPosts/Posts/OpenRepo.md

 ```

 Use `ENTER` to select an option and `TAB` to refresh with new config values if you updated elsewhere.
+Once an option is selected a set of sub-options are shown (unless there is only 1 which is activated instantly)

 ### Configuration

-Use the `OpenRepo - Edit config` option which is searchable in the list to open the configuration file
+Use `OpenRepo - Edit config` option to open the configuration file.
+This command is searchable like every other item you add to the list.

 The configuration is a txt file located in appdata on Windows and application data on Mac.
 The initial config created contains examples starting with `#` making that line a comment.
 Example:
 ```